 We've put together a list of the best strategies for getting started in social commerce.

 You want to throw yourself body and soul in social commerce?
 Not so fast!
 First, you will have to define on which platform to establish yourself so that the results are there...
 Each network attracts a particular target, certain age groups, with specific interests.
 Where your brand's target is: that' s where you're supposed to go.

 You should also take into account that each network has strengths that you can leverage.
 You're a broadcast pro, Spielberg is your main rival: Tik Tok is for you.
 Instagram and Pinterest, on the other hand, are ideal if your brand identity is expressed through a clean aesthetic.
 The visual side of these networks will be invaluable in building a real virtual showcase.

 Facebook, on the other hand, has an incredible power: it brings everyone together.
 And not just in any way, since everyone shares a multitude of details about their lives.
-When Antonin, your little cousin, posts about his favorite flavor of potato chips (balsamic vinegar), you may not care, but there are some people who will be particularly interested...
-Yes: the manufacturers of balsamic vinegar chips.
+When Chad, your little cousin, posts about his favorite flavor of potato chips (balsamic vinegar), you may not care, but there are some people who will be particularly interested...
+Yes: the manufacturers of balsamic vinegar crisps.
 Facebook allows you to define precise targets for your communication and especially for your ads.

 If you have a Shopify store...

 - Create your Facebook store